apoorvsgaur/compilers/README.md

-Each of the above steps roughly walk through this flow diagram one-by-one https://engineering.purdue.edu/EE468/project/step1/scanner.jpg
+Each of the above steps roughly walk through the flow diagram in the below link one-by-one https://engineering.purdue.edu/EE468/project/step1/scanner.jpg